ebezault/gobo-vscode/doc/compile_and_run_in_debug_console.md

 ### Working Directory

-By default the compiled executable will be launched in the folder containing the Eiffel file.
-Specify a different folder as follows:
+Specify the working directory for execution of the compiled executable (default: folder containing the ECF file):

 ```json
 "workingDir": "path/to/my/working/folder"
 ```

-Note that this pathname can contain environment variables of the form `$VAR` or `${VAR}`.
+Supports environment variables of the form `$VAR` or `${VAR}`.

 ### Environment Variables

-Environment variables needed to compile the Eiffel system and/or to run it can be specified with `environmentVariables`:
+Set environment variables for compilation and/or execution:

 ```json
 "environmentVariables": {